FrancescoRocca/myclib/README.md

 # myclib

-**myclib** is a personal C library.
-This project is a work in progress and intended for educational use.
+A small, personal C library for learning and experimentation.
-It is not production-ready.
-Use at your own risk.
+**Not production-ready.
+Use at your own risk.**

 ## Features

-- Hashmaps - Thread-safe (MT Safe)
+- Thread-safe hashmaps
-- Dynamic strings - Thread-safe (MT Safe)
+- Thread-safe dynamic strings
-- Circular Queues - Thread-safe (MT Safe)
+- Thread-safe circular queues
-- Vectors - Thread-safe (MT Safe)
+- Thread-safe vectors

-## Examples
+## Usage

-You can find examples inside `test/` folder.
+See the `test/` folder for examples.